-Be dazzled by the natural beauty of the Lagoa das Sete Cidades and the richness of gilded carving of the Biblioteca Joanina
+Be dazzled by the natural beauty of the Lagoa das Sete Cidades and the richness of the gilded carving Biblioteca Joanina

 Portugal is a geographically diverse country and has a very rich natural heritage.
 Moreover, by accumulating several centuries of history, also has grand monuments full of meaning.
-It is worth knowing this country from North to South, because its charms go far beyond Lisbon and Porto.
+It is worth knowing this country from the main continent to the islands, because its charms go far beyond Lisbon and Porto.

 Mosteiro da Batalha